Find a printable version of this in the RAVEN User’s Manual

 A few jig examples are illustrated below.

-Basic Universal Jig
+Basic Jig

 This jig is versatile for many small projects.
 For this jig, when doing 1 sided projects, only the Length offset and Width offset 1 would need to be defined.
 For 2 sided projects, the Width Offset 2 would only need to be defined if the project board took up the entire space between the rails.